What's happened

 How we got here

-The Van Allen Probes were launched in 2012 to study Earth's radiation belts, which protect the planet from cosmic radiation and solar storms.
-Originally expected to reenter in 2034, higher-than-anticipated solar activity in 2024 increased atmospheric drag, causing an earlier reentry.
-The mission provided valuable data on space weather and radiation belts, despite the satellites' end of fuel in 2019.
+Launched in 2012, the Van Allen Probes studied Earth's radiation belts for seven years.
+Originally expected to reenter around 2034, higher-than-anticipated solar activity increased atmospheric drag, causing an earlier reentry.
+The mission provided critical data on space weather and Earth's magnetic environment.

 Go deeper